You are $75 away from free shipping

-Now that you have the low-down on our best foundations for acne-prone skin, it’s time to talk about what you can do to help reduce the chances of—or at least minimize the appearance of—breakouts.
+Now that you have the low-down on our best foundations for acne-prone skin, it’s time to talk about a few other things you can do to help reduce the chances of—or at least minimize the appearance of—breakouts.
 Get yourself in the game by outlining a skin care routine that’s easy to follow every day.
-Ready to take a step in the right direction towards clearer-looking skin?
+Ready to take a step in the right direction toward clearer-looking skin?
 Start by following these skin care tips.

 Consider adding a facial cleanser that is formulated with an acne-fighting ingredient like salicylic acid, which can help to remove dead skin cells from the skin’s surface, to your daily skin care routine.